Netflix/falcor-hapi/README.md

  * Provides restful router with cached routes out of the box.
  * Both the Hapi Request and Reply are available within your routes as `this.req` and `this.reply`.
  * Validates your routes with JOI.
- * You can pass your own initialize method to the router.
+ * You can provide your own initialize method to the router.
  * Alternately, you can provide your own Router class and the handler will mixin the logic to cache your routes and the base Falcor router class.

  ```